China Dinosaurs Park: Dinosaur Valley Hot Springs

-The Dino-Valley Hot Springs was built in 2008 with an area of 280 mu (0.19 km²).
+The Dino-Valley Hot Springs was built in 2008 with an area of 280 mu (0.19 km2).
 It is also a part of the Dinosaur Park system.
 It upholds the concepts of being natural, healthy, fashion, and romantic in principle.
 The whole project includes a hot springs theme park, lodging center, conference center, luxury dining service, and SPA.
 It is evaluated as a “5A” scenic area and a member of the Executive Council Unit by China Tourist Association.

 The whole project consists of nearly forty pools, including some interesting ones such as Red Wine Pool, Fish Pool, and Chinese Medicine Pool.

 Dino Water Town

 Open since 2014 with an area of 137 thousand square meters.
 It is the world’s only dinosaur theme park for both business and travel use.
 It is a comprehensive place which includes shopping, dining, entertainment, lodging.
 Dino Water Town is the first commercial entertainment park in Changzhou which its concepts of "convenience, open, joy" in principle.
-Dino Water Town is different from traditional pedestrian street which combines shopping and amusement all together with dinosaur as its theme.
+Dino Water Town is different from traditional pedestrian street which combines shopping and amusement all together with dinosaurs as its theme.
 People from various places coming to this scenic place, including local residents in Changzhou.
 It has become the new "City Living Room" and the most popular, cultural, and fashion entertainment center in Changzhou.